-The municipality serves an almost a 100 percent of rural communities which are poverty stricken and the unemployment burden is very high.
+The municipality serves almost 100 percent of rural communities which are poverty stricken and the unemployment burden is very high.
 It has 17 councilors on its municipality council and has an executive committee.

-The municipal council has nine directly elected (ward councilors) and eight proportionally elected councillors. the political head of the municipal council is the mayor and the administrative head is the municipal manager.
+The municipal council has nine directly elected (ward councilors) and eight proportionally elected councillors.
+The political head of the municipal council is the mayor and the administrative head is the municipal manager.